DaniilShev/node-twitch-webhook/README.md

   twitchWebhook.subscribe(obj['hub.topic'])
 })

-// tell twitch that we no longer listen
+// tell Twitch that we no longer listen
-// otherwise twitch will try to send events to a down app process.on('SIGINT', () => {
+// otherwise it will try to send events to a down app process.on('SIGINT', () => {
   // unsubscribe from all topics twitchWebhook.unsubscribe('*')